H.R. 207: SHARKED Act of 2025

 National Marine Fisheries Service

-The agency would take part in the task force and likely help coordinate research, education, and future management recommendations.
+Would help run the task force and likely coordinate the research, education, and management recommendations that come out of it.

 Regional Fishery Management Councils